Pool Recovery After a Winter Storm

 Unexpected Freezing Temperatures

 As mentioned above, most severe winter storms and events occur in places where it's expected and pools are closed.
 If by some chance you are dealing with extreme winter conditions — including unexpected freezing temperatures — and you haven’t closed your pool, there are important actions that need to be taken, in addition to properly covering your pool.

 The safest option is to turn off all equipment at the breakers and drain your equipment.
 For steps on how to properly execute this, and for additional options when power is and is not available, check out our blog post on How To Respond to Freezing Weather Conditions in Your Pool.

 Having off-season pool troubles?
 Whether it’s cleaning the pool and repairing damage after a winter storm, or troubleshooting the source of a water leak, we can help.
 Speak with one of our knowledgeable associates for the best winter pool care advice.
-Give us a call at 1-800-LESLIES, or stop by your local Leslie’s store today.
+Give us a call or stop by your local Leslie’s store today.
 And remember, swimming season is right around the corner.
 The cold, snow, and ice will soon be a distant memory!